stormcoder/test_yahoo/README.md

 # test_yahoo
-Project demonstrating typescript and playwright use
+Project demonstrating a test framework using Docker, typescript and playwright.